 What activities can you offer?

-– Training towards BHS Stage 2 Care
+– Training towards the BHS exams up to Stage 2.

-– Volunteering opportunities with the option to work towards the Young Equestrian Leaders Award (YELA) and Duke of Edinburgh (DofE) Awards
+– Volunteering opportunities with the option to work towards the Young Equestrian Leaders Award (YELA) and Duke of Edinburgh (DofE) Awards.

-– Training and access to local competitions with Pony Club and National Schools (NSEA) – only for those who have their own pony
+– Training and access to local competitions with Pony Club and National Schools (NSEA) – only for those who have their own pony.

 What happens in the school holidays?